 Loft Boarding NW along side LoftZone will be standing at the show on stand H452.
 You are all welcome to come and visit us, to have a chat about loft storage and what our solutions can do to solve your storage problems.

 Gas boilers in your loft space - Access - New regulations and law

 Are you considering having your boiler moved or installed in your loft?

-You may have be told that you must provide access for the engineer so he can install the boiler and service it.
+You may have been told that you must provide access for the engineer, so he can install the boiler and service it.